 Wondering how to ensure that your prospecting and sales teams are functioning correctly?
 The first step is making sure they have a clear idea of your strategy and ensure the whole team is working towards the same goal.
 This is what the Sales Playbook defines.

 Assembling what constitutes the backbone of your Sales Team can be one of the most challenging and complex projects to achieve.
 It should include all the steps of our sales process, buyer personas, pain points, qualification criteria, templates… anything and everything that can help the Sales and SDR teams perform at their best.

-So in order to highlight the best practices that high-performing leaders should be paying attention to when it comes to building their sales playbook, we sat down with Sarah Jane Hicks, Senior SDR at Predictable Revenue and Bloobirds’ CMO, Marc Gassó.
+So in order to highlight the best practices that high-performing leaders should be paying attention to when it comes to building their sales playbook, we sat down with Sarah Jane Hicks, Director of coaching and consulting at Predictable Revenue and Bloobirds’ CMO, Marc Gassó.
 They offered their expert advice on what should go in it, where it should live, and everything you need to know about creating and implementing your sales strategy.

 You can watch the full webinar on-demand or read the key takeaways below👇